YOUR COMPANY IS LOOKING FOR ALTERNATE FINANCING SOLUTIONS!

 L6J 7J8

-Alternative sources of finance in Canada.
-Ever wondered what they are?
-I guess we can tell you that they are ' alternative’, and not ' traditional ‘, but that's not really telling the whole story.
-And those alternative financing solutions, generally non-bank in nature can be either substitutions for traditional financing, and, here's a surprise, sometimes complementary in nature!
-Business owners are clearly looking for financing alternatives to the banks.
-The alternative financing marketplace is taking off - some experts term it ' debanking '!
-Let's explain.
+We can tell you they are ' alternative’ and not ' traditional ‘, but that's not telling the whole story.
+Those alternative financing solutions, generally non-bank, can substitute for conventional financing and, here's a surprise: sometimes complement it!
+Business owners are looking for financing alternatives to the banks.

 THE RISE OF ALTERNATIVE FINANCING SOLUTIONS IN CANADA